wycg22/Bosch-Programming-Challenge/README.md

 ![Figure 1](Comparison.png)

 ## Installation
-In the desired directory, clone the repository and install the required dependencies if they are not already present
+In the desired directory, clone the repository and install the required dependencies if they are not already present.

 ```bash
 # Clone the repository